samandbear/Shopping-App/README.md

 shown to the user.

 Admin (Seller)
-The seller, Super Duper Mart™, is able to list different products to sell.
-There is one and ONLY one seller, thus no need to keep user_id foreign keys in the product table.
+The seller is able to list different products to sell.
 1. Home Page
 a.
 The seller should be able to view a dashboard, consisting of the following:
 i.
 Order information, with details of order placed time, users who placed